Home > Good Food > Sourdough > How To: Use + Maintain Banneton Baskets

 This is a simple fix!
 The dough is likely sticking to the banneton because you’ve not used enough flour in the basket OR you’ve used the wrong type of flour in the basket.

 Next time you use your banneton, use more flour, or try rice flour.
-Rice flour is a great sourdough flour because it contains no gluten and won’t turn into glue when it is moistened by your dough.
+Rice flour is a great sourdough flour because it is gluten free and won’t turn into glue when it is moistened by your dough.

 Dough flattens when turned out of banneton:

-If your dough flattens once it’s turned out of the the proofing basket, it could be that the dough has too high of a hydration level, or that the dough hasn’t had enough surface tension built in during the shaping stage.
+If your dough flattens once it’s turned out of the the proofing basket, it could be that the dough has too high of a hydration level, the dough hasn’t had enough surface tension built in during the shaping stage, or the dough is over proofed.

 Next time, try to use a recipe with a hydration level under 75% and really work on the the final shaping stage, pulling the dough from the base to create a very taut skin.